 Legal malpractice claims often fall under several categories:

-Missed deadlines – an attorney who fails to file documents on time may be liable for legal malpractice.
+Missed Deadlines – an attorney who fails to file documents on time may be liable for legal malpractice.
 Failure to submit documents on time can result in financial losses for the client or lead to the entire case being dismissed.
 Missed deadlines are an example of transactional errors.
 A legal malpractice attorney PA counts on can help you recover money that you lost as a result of the error.

 Inadequate discovery – An attorney who fails to commit time and effort into a case may fail to discover key facts that are important to the case.

 Pressure to Settle – A lawyer must act to guide their client through the legal process.
 However, lawyers can not place undue pressure to settle a case.
 A qualified attorney is tasked with explaining the available options and their potential consequences.
 Ultimately, it is the client who should decide whether to settle the case.

 Failure to Inform – the attorney may be liable for legal malpractice if he fails to update the client on important or relevant case information.